 Children will ride the bus to the field trip destination and return on the bus.
 Mrs. McLaughlin may allow alternate travel arrangements for extra-curricular conflicts or emergency situations only.
 Children not attending the field trip shall stay home the day of the trip, no teachers are available to supervise.
 All chaperones must ride the bus to and from the school.
 Parents are not encouraged to follow the bus since the trip is an extension of the school day.
 Field trips are a relevant part of the school curriculum and content standards.

 All Chaperones must be Wetzel County Board of Education approved.
 You must submit the appropriate application for consideration.

-Any student wishing to participate in extracurricular activities at Long Drain School must maintain an overall average of 2.0 in all of his/her classes.
+Any student wishing to participate in extracurricular activities at Long Drain School must abide by the LDS Athletic Code of Conduct and the expectations that are mandated by the WVSSAC.
 Students placed on social probation through the discipline system may not participate or attend activities at our school.

 - When student/athletes are suspended from school he/she shall also be suspended from all extra-curricular and co-curricular activities at the school during the inclusive dates of the suspension.
 Suspension from extra-curricular and co-curricular activities shall become effective immediately upon notice to the student of his/her suspension from school.